Skip to Content

 “Security has been vastly improved with multi-point locking systems becoming standard on patio doors.” – Sheri Koones, House About It Dream, Design, Dwell

-Also known as a French door, a hinged patio door is famous for its security function and sturdiness.
-It usually comes in 2 or 3 panels, where either 1 or 2 can be opened, and the remaining panel acts as a door-length window.
+Also known as a French door, a hinged patio entrance is famous for its security function and sturdiness.
+It usually comes in 2 or 3 panels, where either 1 or 2 can be opened, and the remaining panel acts as a window.

-With the same size as the sliding door, it measures around 30 to 72 inches and can be customized, but it may set you back around $10,000 for it.
+It is the same size as the slider, measures around 30 to 72 inches, and can be customized, but it may set you back around $10,000.
 This type of patio can also be made from aluminum, vinyl, or wood.

-Here are some advantages of hinged patio doors that are worth noting:
+Here are some advantages of hinged doors that are worth noting:

 Highly durable: It does not have moving parts that make it vulnerable.